Sunday, August 30, 2015

 Directions for Cabbage Stir Fry

-Cut out tough root end of cabbage.
-Roughly chop cabbage into bite size pieces.
+Cut out the tough root end of the cabbage.
+Roughly chop cabbage into bite-size pieces.
 When you saute cabbage, the pieces will reduce in size as it cooks.

 Over a medium heat, add oil.
-For a lighter version, add chopped cabbage to hot pan and spoon in couple tablespoons of water or a favorite broth, instead of oil.
+For a lighter version, add chopped cabbage to the hot pan and spoon in a couple tablespoons of water or a favorite broth, instead of oil.

 Stir fry cabbage until soft, about 5 minutes.
 You can saute cabbage in batches if there is too much to fit frying pan.